PingOne Advanced Identity Cloud

 Authentication session allowlisting is an optional feature that maintains a list of in-progress authentication sessions and their progress in the authentication flow to protect against replay attacks.

-• For client-side authentication sessions, Identity Cloud stores the key-value pair in the CTS token store.
+• For client-side authentication sessions, Advanced Identity Cloud stores the key-value pair in the CTS token store.

 For more information about the allowlisting setting, refer to Trees.